bifrost-io/mono/hackathon/building-on-polkadot-mini-hackathon/README.md

 ## Submission guidelines
 - Go to the Issue section for this GitHub repo: https://github.com/bifrost-io/mono/issues
 - Use the proposal template to create a proposal describing your idea.
-Include this short sentence at the end of your proposal title "- Building On Polkadot Mini Hackathon".
+Include this short sentence at the end of your proposal title "- Dot Your Future: The Builder Party Hackathon".
 - Upon receiving the `approved` tag for your issue, you can start working on the submission.
 Should be within 2-3 hours.
 - Once you are done with your submission, submit the open source GitHub repo links and deployed links for your submission in the previously created Issue.
 - Grant will be evaluated by the Grant Committee